Getting Started with WinUI DropDown Color Palette

 - The Selected Color represents the color that you select.

-- The Automatic Color represents the color, which can be set by you as default color.
+- The Automatic Color represents the default (automatic) color.

-Red,Green,Blueand so on. - The Recently User Colors stores the colors that are recently selected.
+Red,Green,Blueand so on. - The Recently Used Colors stores the colors that were recently selected.

-- The More Colors Option provides wide range of color in addition to colors in the palette.
+- The More Colors Option provides a wide range of colors in addition to the colors in the palette.
+Use the ShowMoreColorsButton property to show or hide this button.

 More Color Dialog